iiasa/message_doc/source/message_globiom/energy/resource.rst

 Table 3.1.
 Assumed global fossil fuel reserves and resources in the MESSAGE model.
 Estimates from the Global Energy Assessment (Rogner et al. 2012) also added for comparison.

+.. list-table:: Frozen Delights!
+   :widths: 15 10 30
+   :header-rows: 1

+   * - Treat
+     - Quantity
+     - Description
+   * - Albatross
+     - 2.99
+     - On a stick!
+   * - Crunchy Frog
+     - 1.49
+     - If we took the bones out, it wouldn't be crunchy, now would it?
+   * - Gannet Ripple
+     - 1.99
+     - On a stick!

 +--------------------+--------------------------+-----------------------+----------------+
 | Source             | MESSAGE                  | Rogner et al. (2012)  |                |
 +--------------------+--------------------------+-----------------------+----------------+